Fewbytes/rubber-docker/levels/06_pid_namespace/README.md

 ## Exercises
 - Try using the PID namespace without the `/proc` mount or mount binding the original `/proc` mount.
 How do tools like `ps` behave in this case?
 - Try `kill -9 $$` from within the container with and without PID namespace ($$ is evaluated to the current PID).
 Is there a difference? why?
-- Try generating zombies within the container
+- Try generating zombies within the container.

 ## Relevant Documentation